un-ts/changesets-gitlab/README.md

 ### Requirements

-- The repo checked out and `@changesets/cli` v3 installed
+- The repo checked out and `@changesets/cli` v3 installed — resolved from the repository first, with the package manager's global directory (npm/Yarn/pnpm) as a fallback
 - `GITLAB_TOKEN` with permission to push, publish to the package registry and use the merge request API (the `CI_JOB_TOKEN` is not sufficient)
 - A branch pipeline on the default branch for releasing, and a merge request pipeline for the `comment` command